-Doctors use many tests to diagnose a tumor and find out if it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy or removal of the tumor with surgery is the only way to make a definitive diagnosis.
 If a biopsy or surgery to remove the tumor is not possible or medically safe, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing medulloblastoma, and not all tests listed will be used for every child.
 Your child’s doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 In addition to a physical examination, the following tests may be used to diagnose medulloblastoma:

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but looking at the tumor tissue removed during a biopsy, sometimes using surgery (see below), is the only way to make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

 Surgical removal of the tumor .
 During surgery, a neurosurgeon removes as much of the tumor as possible for examination under a microscope (see the Treatment Options section).
 A neurosurgeon is a doctor who specializes in removing a tumor from the brain or spine with surgery.
 The sample removed during surgery is then analyzed by the pathologist.